Yellow Twig Dogwood

 Cornus sericea 'Flaviramea'Item #2780 USDA Hardiness Zone: 2 - 8

-The bright yellow stems on the younger growth of this many-stemmed bushy shrub provide striking winter color.
-White spring flowers are followed by white fruit.
-Excellent for moist situations.
+The bright yellow stems on the younger growth of this multi-stemmed shrub provide striking winter color.
+White flower clusters adorn the green foliage in spring and are followed by white ornamental fruit.
+Bare stems are an excellent addition to seasonal flower arrangements.
+Use in shrub borders or mass plantings.
+Ideal for naturalizing.
 Deciduous.

 - History & LoreHistory:This species is often confused with C. stolonifera as both bear red twig forms were the same species.
 It was reclassified in the 20th century by Francis Fosberg.
 Its common name, osier dogwood has been used since 1656.
 The yellow 'Aurea' form did not appear until 1899.Lore:Osier describes how this dogwood produces the same whip-like branching as the willows, also known as osiers in the Old World.